DannyDainton/All-Things-Postman/Examples/02_createEnvironmentFile.md

 - Select the `Environment` option, this will open the `Manage Environments` feature on a new file ready to be edited
 - Complete the fields with the information you would like to use

-The clip below shows this process, I've used fake data this time as we have already create our file using the previous method.
+The clip below shows this process, I've used fake data this time as we have already created our file using the previous method.

 ![Alternative Create Environment ](https://github.com/DannyDainton/All-Things-Postman/blob/master/Public/gifs/Alternative_Create_Environment.gif)